 Yes, there are a lot of books that exaggerate it, but there are also a lot of high schools that embody it.
 Maybe it's just in Northern Ohio, where I live, but every high school in this areas is EXACTLY like the stereotype.

-about 5 years ago Tasha Starre said:
+over 5 years ago Tasha Starre said:

 I love the way you wrote this.
 You shed light on what teens are really like, not like the stereotypical jocks, geeks, outliers that only exist in books.
 I really, REALLY liked your point on how the authors of most of the teen-based novels nowadays are mostly adults, and all that they can relate to are memories of their high school years.
 Other than a few minor spelling/grammatical errors, you have provided a real insight into the modern world of teenagers.